The Randy Proven Zero Carbon Award eligibility has now been extended to all residents of Canada.

 - Has declared Indigenous heritage on application (Metis, First Nations, Inuit)

-- Is enrolled in any course (with the exception of the introductory course) through Passive House Canada.
+- Is looking to enroll or is currently enrolled in any course (with the exception of the introductory course) through Passive House Canada.
 View course calendar here.

 - Must be 18 years of age or over

-- Must be a permanent resident of Manitoba, Saskatchewan, or Northern Ontario
+- Must be a permanent resident of Canada

 - This Bursary may be awarded to the same applicant more than once but not in consecutive years